-Piazza will be used as the main communications medium for this class.
-You are encouraged to post discussions on issues you're having with projects or otherwise.
-Please do not post solutions to Piazza.
-If you do, we may revoke your access to our Piazza page.
+Ed Discussion will be used as the main communication medium for this class.
+You are encouraged to post discussions on issues you are having with projects or otherwise.
+Please do not post solutions to Ed Discussion.
+If you do, we may revoke your access to our Ed Discussion page.
 Please do not post new messages addressing us individually (e.g., Wenke Lee).
-We have multiple TAs answering Piazza posts on a rotating basis so you will not get a response from Wenke if you do this.
+We have multiple TAs answering Ed Discussion posts on a rotating basis so you will not get a response from Wenke if you do this.

 Only if the TA feels the need to, they (the TA) will contact the Head TA to see if the situation can be resolved.
 If it cannot be resolved, the Head TA will contact the Instructor and the Instructor will have the final say on the situation.